-The Ayala Museum has long been around the corner, literally.
-Though seating just beside Greenbelt 5 and perhaps, lurking along my daily walkway route when I was still reporting at our Makati office, I never got a chance to peek what’s inside.
+The Ayala Museum has long been around the corner.
+Though seating just beside Greenbelt 5 and perhaps, lurking along my daily walkway route when I was still reporting at our Makati office, I never got a chance to peek what is/are inside.
 I was never curious, probably because of their yellow branding and frequent showcase of the Aquino family.
 Yup, to be honest, I am not a fan of Cory nor Ninoy.

 Just recently, my visiting friends from Indonesia (Annisa, Wina, and Veeta) were curious and were willing to explore the museum.
 Since I volunteered to be their guide, I joined them, with my expectations at the extremest low.
 I had no idea how to be an effective guide since I was completely clueless about what the museum has to offer.

 Anyway, we still went in and paid the entrance free.
-Full admission costed ₱425 for foreigners while locals need to pay ₱225 to access the 4-storey exhibits.
+Full admission costed ₱425 for foreigners while locals need to pay ₱225 to access the 4-storey exhibit.
 This is very shameful to mention but the three ladies paid my entrance fee.
 Thankie!